A dump leakage calorimeter to measure the flux of high-energy electrons and photons: Measurements

 \section{Measurements}

 The data presented here were obtained in several measurement campaigns.
 They are publicly available together with the analysis code~\cite{schulthess_ivoschulthess_2025, schulthess_raw_2025}.
 The accelerator electron energy was set to accommodate the requirements of the other users of the facility and could therefore not be specifically chosen or varied for this study.
+Error bars are included in all figures but are generally smaller than the marker size and therefore not visible.
+The signal uncertainty for each beam setting is taken as the statistical uncertainty of the mean, estimated as the standard deviation of the measured signals divided by the square root of the number of events.

 The first successful campaign at FLASHForward in November 2023 allowed investigation of the position dependence of the signal described in section~\ref{sec:position}.
 The electron energy was \SI{1050}{\mega\electronvolt}.